 Tele-Coil or T-Coil

-Hearing aid-compatible (Tele-Coil or T-Coil) support allows the caller's voice to be directly fed from the phone to your hearing aid, helping to filter out background noise when listening through the handset speaker.
+Hearing aid-compatible (Tele-Coil or T-Coil) support means you can feed the caller's voice directly from the phone to your hearing aid, helping to filter out background noise when listening through the handset speaker.

 While all cordless phones should come with rechargeable batteries, some models can use other AAA NiMH rechargeable batteries, which are less expensive and more readily available.

-"DECT 6.0" and "ECO DECT" are other marketing names for a virtually identical technology, DECT 1.8 – a frequency range reserved for cordless phones, operating within the 1.8–1.9GHz band.
+'DECT 6.0' and 'ECO DECT' are marketing terms for a virtually identical technology, DECT 1.8, which is a frequency range reserved for cordless phones, operating within the 1.8–1.9GHz band.

-The range of a cordless phone is usually determined by the position of the base unit, so if the range for a phone is 100 metres, adding an additional handset to the phone mix will not increase the range to 200 metres.
+The range of a cordless phone is usually determined by the position of the base unit.
+So, if the range for a phone is 100 metres, adding an additional handset to the phone mix will not increase the range to 200 metres.

-In an effort to extend cordless phone coverage, companies such as Uniden and Panasonic have introduced repeating technology to push the overall phone coverage beyond the limit of the main base station.
+In an effort to extend cordless phone coverage, some companies have introduced 'repeating technology' to push the overall phone coverage beyond the limit of the main base station.

 The repeater is placed between the base and additional handset base and is available as an option on some Uniden and Panasonic phones.